Ratzifutzi/game-portfolio/projects/2019/09 Another Obby/README.md

 A christmas themed obby, resulted in random assets from the asset store thrown around to create an obby with pretty fun ideas.

 ### Codebase
 Checkpoint system created by me, broke due to old age and no maintenance and drastic changes of the ROBLOX engine.
+Code not in good quality